 With the new version of Squarespace, they’ve opted for an almost completely flat interface.
 You can really tell the time they spent wireframing and working out the UI.
 It’s quite complex but still easy to navigate.

 Although I haven’t used LayerVault myself, from what I’ve seen, the new flat UI looks really simple and easy to use.

 Facebook has almost always embraced a flat design aesthetic – only lately introducing some slight bevels.

-Even though they’ve been criticised over the years for making many changes to the interface, it’s one of the most used web sites on the internet, and hey, millions of people can’t be wrong.
+Even though they’ve been criticized over the years for making many changes to the interface, it’s one of the most used websites on the internet, and hey, millions of people can’t be wrong.